 We laughed all of the way to Burger King around 1am before I passed out in the hotel with burger in my mouth.
 Sophie went on to record herself putting her finger up my nose with one hand while trying to get the burger out of my mouth with the other, and subsequently wetting herself with laughter.

-You may think well this sounds like a standard night out with my friends!
-There is, however, just something different about the way you interact with others when you’re with your sister.
+You may think well this sounds like a standard night out with my friends, but there is, however, something different about the way we interact when we’re together.
 You know that what you say won’t be judged and that if you say something that you find funny she too will find it funny, even if no one else does.
-This is because you share the same weird sense of humour.
+This is because you share the same weird sense of humour, I imagine.

 Quite simply, the apple doesn’t fall far from the tree.
 We are half of the same person, descendants of Heidi.
 We are likely to be thinking the same thing, because our chromosomes and brain cells are part of the same gene pool.